-Below is a rough translation and some preliminary comments regarding Matthew 3: 1-12, the Revised Common Lectionary gospel reading for the second Sunday of Advent.
+Below are a rough translation and some preliminary comments regarding Matthew 3: 1-12, the Revised Common Lectionary gospel reading for the second Sunday of Advent.
 Your comments are always welcomed.

 ἐν τῇ ἐρήμῳ τῆς Ἰουδαίας